diatomicDisaster/neo/README.md

 1. To download the files directly, go to https://github.com/diatomicDisaster/neo, click the green button on the right hand side "Clone or Download" and select "Download ZIP".

-2. To install using git:
+2. To install from the command line, using git:

 ```
 git clone https://github.com/diatomicDisaster/neo.git